Kareem Brown

 Brown came to LIU Post after spending two years at St. John’s University as a graduate assistant.
 He was responsible for creating student-athlete handbooks and assisting with the NCAA Div.
 I soccer committee.

 His other coaching experiences includes a one-year stint at Morris Catholic High School in Denville, N.J. and with the Hoop Heaven Heat AAU program.
-He has also been a part of numerous camps and tournaments including Five-Star Basketball, Hoop Group, Basketball City, Connecticut Basketball School, St. John's University, NCCC, Daemen University and Rumble in the Bronx.
+He has also been a part of numerous camps and tournaments including Five-Star Basketball, Hoop Group, Basketball City, Connecticut Basketball School, St. John's University, SUNY Niagara, Daemen University and Rumble in the Bronx.

 Brown was a student-athlete on the football field at St. John's in 2002 where he started as a freshman.
 The program was discontinued the following year.